 Today at the Montclair Egg Shop, we proudly serve Peet’s coffee, along with a variety of espresso drinks.

-In nearly 40 years as a neighborhood landmark, the Montclair Egg Shop has changed hands once.
+In more than 40 years as a neighborhood landmark, the Montclair Egg Shop has changed hands once.
 When Ed put it up for sale in 2000, he wasn’t planning to let it go to just anyone.
 “This place is a tailor-made suit,” he said in an article for the Montclarion, perhaps referring to the striking interior of brick and wood, the model trains on display, the poetry hand-painted along the walls, and other unique décor, peculiar to Ed.
 Eventually, he sold it to then-manager Miguel Barron, a business student at SF State who started washing dishes at the egg shop as a teenager.

 Open seven days a week for breakfast and lunch, the Montclair Egg Shop expanded the menu to include rotating specials (from Polenta to Crab Cake Benedict), Mexican options (such as Breakfast Tacos and Chilaquiles), and sandwiches, crepes and salads.
 Times have changed since 1974, and we now serve beer, wine, champagne mimosas, and Bloody Marys every day.

 All this might have Ed turning over in his grave, except at 83 years old he’s not dead yet.
 He’s one of many longtime regulars who come to eat at the popular joint.
 And the staff is almost as loyal as the customers.
 Some employees have been hanging around for decades.
 If we don’t know your name, we will.
 Meantime, we’re likely to remember your order.